lumy-widgets/.github/.github/CONTRIBUTING.md

      - Brief description
      - Screenshot
    - Organization maintainers will review and add it to the gallery
+   - The widget will appear in the [Available Widgets table](https://github.com/lumy-widgets) on the organization profile

 #### Option B: Transfer Repository to Organization (For Trusted Contributors)